JohnM97/CS499-ePortfolio/docs/pages/artifact-databases.md

 permalink: /pages/artifact-databases.html
 ---

 ## Overview

-This artifact comes from the **back-end of the Travlr Getaways** project in CS 465.
-The file `travlr.js` connects the Express server to MongoDB and defines how data is structured, stored, and validated.
+This artifact comes from the **back end** of *Travlr Getaways*.
+The `travlr.js` file defines the MongoDB/Mongoose model that powers trip data across the app.

-In the original implementation, the schema was loosely defined: some fields were stored as strings even when they should have been numeric, and there was little enforcement of data integrity.
-This could lead to errors, inefficiencies, and inconsistent data.

-The enhanced version strengthens the **Mongoose schema**, improves validation rules, and adds indexing for performance.
-These improvements ensure that the database enforces correct data formats and provides faster queries.
+Originally, the schema stored numeric values like `length` and `perPerson` as **strings**, and lacked stronger validation and indexing.
+This created risk for data inconsistencies and slower queries at scale.
+The first enhancement corrected the types, added validators, and enabled timestamps.
+The **new enhanced** version below goes further by adding **uniqueness**, **compound and text indexes**, **custom validators**, **virtuals**, and a **clean JSON transform**—a robust design suitable for production APIs.
+*(This aligns with my narrative’s focus on stricter types, required fields, defaults, and indexing.)*

 ---

 ## Why I Included It

-This artifact demonstrates my ability to:
+This artifact demonstrates that I can:
-- Design **robust database schemas** with Mongoose
+- Design **robust Mongoose schemas** with strong typing and validation
-- Apply **validation rules** to protect data integrity
-- Use **indexes** to improve query performance
+- Use **indexes** (unique, compound, text) to support common query patterns
+- Improve **API ergonomics** with virtuals and JSON transforms
-- Align database structure with front-end and API requirements
+- Align the data layer with front-end and API requirements for integrity and performance

----

-## Enhancement Focus

-- Converted `length` and `perPerson` from **string** to **Number**
-- Added `required: true` validation for key fields
-- Added indexes on `code` and `name` for faster lookups
-- Centralized schema logic in a single model for maintainability

 ---

 ## Before vs. After

 ### Before (original `travlr.js` excerpt)

 <details>
   <summary><strong>Show original excerpt</strong></summary>